okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-signon-policy/before-you-begin/index.md

 ## What is a sign-on policy

 An Okta Sign-On Policy helps you control who can sign in and how a user is allowed to sign in to Okta, including whether they are challenged for MFA and how long they are allowed to remain signed in before re-authenticating.
+Additionally, you can configure App sign-on policies for each application for extra levels of authentication that you may want performed before an application can be accessed.

-For example, add a rule to the Okta Sign-On Policy when you need to make sure that only users who are inside your [corporate network](/docs/reference/api/policy/#network-condition-object) can access your application, or you need to exclude certain roles in your organization from accessing it.
+Add a rule to the Okta Sign-On Policy, for example, when you need to make sure that only users who are inside your [corporate network](/docs/reference/api/policy/#network-condition-object) can access your application, or you need to exclude certain roles in your organization from accessing it.
+Add a rule for an App Sign-On Policy, for example, to prompt groups that are assigned to your app to re-authenticate after 60 minutes.

 You can specify any number of policies and the order in which they are executed.
 If a policy in the list doesn't apply to the user trying to sign in, the system moves to the next policy.
-There is one required policy named **Default**.
+There is one required organization-wide policy named **Default**.
 By definition, the default policy applies to all users.

-In addition to the default policy, which you can't delete, there may be another policy named **Legacy** that is present only if you have already configured MFA.
+In addition to the default policy, which you can't delete, there may be another organization-wide policy named **Legacy** that is present only if you have already configured MFA.
 This policy reflects the MFA settings that were in place when you enabled your sign-on policy and ensures that no changes in MFA behavior occur unless you modify your policy.
 If needed, you can delete it.

 > **Note:** See [Policies](/docs/concepts/policies) for an overview of the supported Okta policies and how they work.

-In addition to the Okta Sign-On Policy, there is a sign-on policy for each application that determines the extra levels of authentication that you may want performed before an application can be accessed.
-Add a rule, for example, to prompt groups that are assigned to your app to re-authenticate after 60 minutes.

 ## Configure sign-on policies for common scenarios